-- (xiii) Youth hunters age 15 and younger must remain within sight and normal voice contact of an adult age 21 or older who possesses a valid hunting license. - (3) Big game hunting.
-We allow hunting for white-tailed deer, turkey, and feral hog on designated areas of the refuge subject to the following conditions: - (i) The conditions set forth at paragraphs (g)(2)(iii), (iv), and (viii) through (xi) of this section apply. - (ii) You must possess and carry a signed refuge hunt permit (signed brochure), and possess and carry an additional refuge quota hunt permit (requires contact information only) for the quota hunts, while hunting.

-(iii) We prohibit buckshot.

-- (iv) We prohibit hunting within 50 yards (45 meters (m)) of a road open to vehicle travel or within 200 yards (180 m) of a building. - (v) You must bring any deer, turkey, or hog you harvest to the refuge check station intact, except entrails, the day you kill them and before you leave the refuge.
-We prohibit possession of dressed deer, turkey, or hog unless you have checked them at the refuge check - (vi) We prohibit all-terrain vehicles (ATVs) on the refuge except by wheelchair-bound hunters with a special use permit (General Activities- Special Use Permit Application, FWS Form 3-1383-G). - (vii) We prohibit dogs for hunting big game. - (viii) We prohibit organized drives.
-We define a "drive" as an organized or planned effort to pursue, drive, chase, or otherwise frighten or cause game to move in the direction of any person(s)

-who is part of the organized or planned hunt and known to be waiting for the

-(ix) Youth hunters age 15 and younger must remain within sight and normal voice contact of an adult age 21 or older who possesses a valid hunting license.
+- (i) The conditions set forth at paragraphs (g)(2)(iii), (iv), and (viii) through (xi) of this section apply. - (ii) You must possess and carry a signed refuge hunt permit (signed brochure), and possess and carry an additional refuge quota hunt permit (requires contact information only) for the quota hunts, while hunting. - (iii) We prohibit buckshot. - (iv) We prohibit hunting within 50 yards (45 meters (m)) of a road open to vehicle travel or within 200 yards (180 m) of a building. - (v) You must bring any deer, turkey, or hog you harvest to the refuge check station intact, except entrails, the day you kill them and before you leave the refuge.
+We prohibit possession of dressed deer, turkey, or hog unless you have checked them at the refuge check station. - (vi) We prohibit all-terrain vehicles (ATVs) on the refuge except by wheelchair-bound hunters with a special use permit (General Activities-Special Use Permit Application, FWS Form 3-1383-G). - (vii) We prohibit dogs for hunting big game. - (viii) We prohibit organized drives.
+We define a "drive" as an organized or planned effort to pursue, drive, chase, or otherwise frighten or cause game to move in the direction of any person(s) who is part of the organized or planned hunt and known to be waiting for the game. - (ix) Youth hunters age 15 and younger must remain within sight and normal voice contact of an adult age 21 or older who possesses a valid hunting license.
 One adult may supervise no more than one youth hunter.

-(4) Sport fishing.
-We allow sport fishing on designated areas of the refuge subject to the following conditions:

-(i) We allow fishing from March 15 to

-- (ii) We allow access to the refuge and fishing from only legal sunrise to legal sunset. - (iii) You may keep the following numbers of fish each day: Bass-5, channel catfish-5, sunfish or bream-15, and crappie-15.

-(iv) We allow nonmotorized boats or boats with electric motors on all ponds designated as open to fishing.

-(v) We prohibit use or possession of alcoholic beverages while fishing on the refuge.

-(vi) We allow fishing only with pole and line or rod and reel.

-(vii) We prohibit leaving boats or other personal equipment on the refuge overnight (see § 27.93 of this chapter).

-(viii) We prohibit the use of fish for bait and the possession of minnows.

-(ix) We prohibit possession or take of grass carp.
-You must immediately release any grass carp caught.

-(x) We require you to possess and carry a signed refuge fishing permit (signed brochure) while fishing.

-(xi) Youth anglers age 15 and younger must remain within sight and normal voice contact of an adult age 21 or older who possesses a valid fishing license.
+- (4) Sport fishing.
+We allow sport fishing on designated areas of the refuge subject to the following conditions: - (i) We allow fishing from March 15 to September 30. - (ii) We allow access to the refuge and fishing from only legal sunrise to legal sunset. - (iii) You may keep the following numbers of fish each day: bass-5, channel catfish-5, sunfish or bream-15, and crappie-15. - (iv) We allow nonmotorized boats or boats with electric motors on all ponds designated as open to fishing. - (v) We prohibit use or possession of alcoholic beverages while fishing on the refuge. - (vi) We allow fishing only with pole and line or rod and reel. - (vii) We prohibit leaving boats or other personal equipment on the refuge overnight (see §27.93 of this chapter). - (viii) We prohibit the use of fish for bait and the possession of minnows. - (ix) We prohibit possession or take of grass carp.
+You must immediately release any grass carp caught. - (x) We require you to possess and carry a signed refuge fishing permit (signed brochure) while fishing. - (xi) Youth anglers age 15 and younger must remain within sight and normal voice contact of an adult age 21 or older who possesses a valid fishing license. - (h) Savannah National Wildlife Refuge--(1) Migratory game bird hunting.
+We allow hunting of waterfowl and mourning dove on designated areas of the refuge subject to the following conditions: